 The principal raw material used to produce FC2 is a nitrile polymer.
 While general nitrile formulations are available from a number of suppliers, the Company has chosen to work closely with the technical market leader in synthetic polymers to develop a grade ideally suited to the bio-compatibility and functional needs of a female condom.
-The supplier has agreed that the Company is the sole and exclusive owner of the unique polymer formulation that was developed for FC2.
+As a result, the Company relies on supply for its principal raw material from one supplier that could produce the raw material from multiple supply points within its organization.